Bond Coat Equals Hollow Plaster

 What is bond coat?
 Bond coat is supposed to be a polymeric bond agent intended to provide a solid substrate to secure the new plaster to the old plaster.
 The National Plasterers Council (NPC) states bond agents should not re-emulsify and must be installed per manufacturer’s instructions.

-Why does G&B Tile and Plaster (G&B) say bond coat equals hollow plaster?
+Why does GM Pools (GM) say bond coat equals hollow plaster?
 There are several reasons bond coat equals hollow plaster and some of them will be touched on in this post.

 Want a guarantee against hollow plaster?